 |REC Networks-Home | REC LP-250 | myLPFM | Contact REC Networks|

-from 5.6 km to 7.1 km, we did an automated study of all granted LPFM stations from both the 2000/2001 and 2013 filing windows to see if these
+In response to the FCC's announcement to collect comments on RM-11909 (Simple 250), we did an automated study of all granted LPFM stations from both the 2000/2001 and 2013 filing windows to see if these

 stations can upgrade or if additional studies would need to be required.
 This website allows you to look up a granted LPFM station by call sign

 or facility ID.
 Again there is no guarantee that this is what may end up in an eventual Notice of Proposed Rulemaking that the FCC puts out

 but it shows you what we are thinking of.

 NOTE: Data in this tool is based on FCC data as of close of business on June 11, 2021.
 Any subsequent application activity or subsequent LPFM grants may not be reflected in this tool.
 This tool will be updated regularly as we go through the rulemaking process.
 Call sign shown was the one in effect at the time of the application effectuating the change and may not be the current call sign the station is using.

 Copyright © REC Networks - All Rights Reserved